PicUpIt/picup-ffos/README.md

 #### Implemented

-* Authentication with Persona / PicUp.It
+* Authentication with Mozilla Persona / PicUp.It
 * Fetching galleries and users
 * Showing picture from PicUp
 * Pick image from other activites